wdawson/okta.github.io/_source/_use_cases/inline_hooks/api_am_hook/api_am_hook.md

 - JSON objects you can include in your response

-This information is specific to the API Access Management Inline Hook, one type of inline hook supported by Okta.
+This information is specific to the API Access Management Token Inline Hook, one type of inline hook supported by Okta.

 ## See Also